Top 16 Bonsai Alternatives to Try Now

 Our time tracking feature is effortless to use, and its integration with our budgeting, invoicing, and reporting features add an extra incentive for you to track your time.

-Every time you record time either by starting the stopwatch on your dashboard or creating a new timecard, you’ll be prompted to connect that time with a budget activity, meaning your budget will automatically reflect your project’s time expenditure in dollars according to the hourly rate cards you’ve entered.
+Every time you record time either by using your live timer or creating a new timecard, you’ll be prompted to connect that time with a budget activity, meaning your budget will automatically reflect your project’s time expenditure in dollars according to the hourly rate cards you’ve entered.

 Robust financial management features

-When project managers create projects in Rodeo, they’ll start with a budget, which can be broken down into phases and activities that are automatically calculated into a budget estimate and can then be sent to the client for approval.
+When project managers create projects in Rodeo Drive, they’ll start with a budget, which can be broken down into phases and activities that are automatically calculated into a budget estimate and can then be sent to the client for approval.

 As expenses are recorded and time is tracked toward a project, you’ll be able to see what percentage of the budget has been spent, which helps prevent overspending and allows you to track project progress at a glance.
 Our reporting feature can provide detailed financial reports on insights like profit margin.

-Rodeo offers several ways of billing clients, as you can send customized invoices based on budget phase, percentage of an estimate, or actuals.
-The platform also supports automatic recurring invoices to ensure you don’t miss out on regularly scheduled payments.
+Rodeo Drive offers several ways of billing clients, as you can send customized invoices based on budget phase, percentage of an estimate, or actuals.
+Invoices can be sent directly through Rodeo Drive in the UK and via QuickBooks in the US.

 Additional features: